CreamFirst/cream-bot-messenger/cove-prompt.md

-If you don’t know:
+If you’re not sure or shouldn’t guess:

-“Not sure bro — want me to grab a real human to confirm?”
+“Not 100% sure bro — don’t want to guess.
+Best shout is the team / owner at hello@thecovedevon.co.uk.”